Collie Breed Guide

 Start the socialization process as young as possible.
 This will help them feel more comfortable with strangers and other pets later on in life.
 They also have a tendency to be very sensitive, which you should be kept in mind during training.
 Make sure to never scold your Collie or act harshly with them.
 All they need is calm commands, positive reinforcement, and food incentives in order for them to listen.

-Even though a Collie can have a stubborn streak, they are still a fairly easy breed to train.
+Even though a Collie dog temperament can have a stubborn streak, they are still a fairly easy breed to train.
 Owners need to be patient and sensitive to their pet’s feelings.
 Harsh training tactics can easily cause emotional instability for a Collie.
 At the end of the day, this breed strives to please their owners, which makes training efforts easier.
 As long as you start at a young age, training should not be too extensive and challenging.
 The sooner you begin this process, the more well-behaved your Collie will be later on.

 Exercise Requirements for Collies